DanielJ0131/RPSG-Game/README.md

 ## Requirements
 testing

+## Rules for the game
+testing

+## How to generate Documentation and UML diagrams

 ### Download Class & Package UML Diagram in terminal for Windows & Mac OS/ Linux
 **Do everything in virtual enviroment by installing venv!**